viamrobotics/docs/docs/components/base/_index.md

 **Parameters:**

 - `angle` [(float)](https://docs.python.org/3/library/functions.html#float): The angle to spin in degrees.
-Positive implies a given number of degrees to the left.
+Positive implies turning to the left.
 - `velocity` [(float)](https://docs.python.org/3/library/functions.html#float): The angular velocity at which to spin in degrees per second.
-Positive implies turning to the left.
+Given a positive angle and a positive velocity, the base turns to the left (for built-in base models).

 **Returns:**